jbe/jbe.github.io/_posts/2011-04-25-professional-audio-production-on-ubuntu-10.10-maverick.markdown

 5. Open Ubuntu sound settings -> Output, and select “Jack sink”.

 From now on, whenever you need Jack, just repeat the last two steps.
-Use Patchage (or qjackctl) to route audio and MIDI, and Ardour to record and mix.
+Use Patchage (or JACK Control) to route audio and MIDI, and Ardour to record and mix.
 Get some funky free plugins, and this setup is plenty for a lot of use cases.
 The Jack/Ardour combo is more or less the one and only professional Linux DAW these days imho.

 [Source](http://ubuntuforums.org/showthread.php?t=1640172)